 Simple ways to move more

 If you’re not a gym bunny, the thought of suddenly turning into one can be daunting.
 The truth is that you don’t have to start lifting weights every day or devote every second to spinning or doing squats.
 Walk to work or take your bike out when you get home, spend time running around the garden with the kids or take the dog for a run every evening.
+Take a leisurely walk up a hill at the weekend, and don’t forget your trekking poles for support.
 Simple things make a difference.
 If you’re aiming to be more active, one great way is to wear an activity tracker, like a steps counter and try and hit a daily target.
 You could also look into joining local clubs or teams and find out about classes that are available at your local gym or leisure centre.
 If you’re apprehensive, take some friends along for moral support.
 If you’re nervous about being around other people, work out at home instead.
 You can buy DVDs online or simply follow workout videos on your laptop.